Fennel (Foeniculum vulgare)

 90 postmenopausal women aged 45-60 (45 fennel, 45 placebo).

 Significant improvement in menopausal symptoms in fennel group vs. placebo.
 Triple-blind design with rigorous methodology.
-Established the efficacy signal subsequently confirmed in meta-analysis.
-Considered the most methodologically rigorous fennel-menopause RCT to date.
+Established the efficacy signal subsequently confirmed in pooled analysis.
+Considered the most methodologically rigorous fennel-menopause clinical trial to date.

 2

-Lee 2021 — Fennel for Menopause Systematic Review and Meta-Analysis
+Fennel for Menopause Evidence Review and Evidence Synthesis

-Systematic review and meta-analysis evaluating fennel for menopausal women's health.
+Evidence review and pooled analysis evaluating fennel for menopausal women's health.
 Fourteen databases searched.
-Inclusion: RCTs of any fennel treatment in menopausal women.
+Inclusion: clinical trials of any fennel treatment in menopausal women.
 Cochrane risk of bias assessment.
 (Lee, Ang, Kim, Lee 2021, Complement Ther Clin Pract)

-7 RCTs identified; 2 placebo-controlled RCTs combined for meta-analysis (n=145).
+7 clinical trials identified; 2 placebo-controlled clinical trials combined for pooled analysis (n=145).

 3

 Double-blind, randomized, placebo-controlled trial of oral fennel vs. placebo for 3 months in postmenopausal women.
 Menopause-Specific Quality of Life questionnaire used.
-(Ghazanfarpour et al. 2018, J Turk Ger Gynecol Assoc)
+(J Turk Ger Gynecol Assoc)

 50 postmenopausal women in Mashhad, Iran (25 fennel, 25 placebo).